mrstallion/fchat-rising/readme.md

 ### More Detailed Differences

-*   Ads view
+*   Channel Conversations
     *    Highlight ads from characters most interesting to you
     *    Hide clearly unmatched ads
-    *    View characters' recent ads
-*   Ad auto-posting
+*   Ad Auto-Posting
     *    Manage channel ad settings via "Tab Settings"
     *    Automatically re-post ads every 11-18 minutes (randomized) for up to 180 minutes
     *    Rotate multiple ads on a single channel by entering multiple ads in "Ad Settings"
-*   Ad ratings
+*   Ad Ratings
     *    LFP ads are automatically rated (great/good/maybe/no) and matched against your profile
+*   Private Conversations
+    *    View a characters' recent ads
-*   Link previews
+*   Link Previews
     *    Hover cursor over any `[url]` to see a preview of it
     *    Middle click any `[url]` to turn the preview into a sticky / interactive mode
     *    Link preview has an ad-blocker to minimize page load times and protect against unfriendly scripts